Do you practice good manners at running events?

 There aren’t many rules in road racing, but there are some, and it’s good to know them and crucial to obey them.
-Last year, the women’s winner of the Lakefront Marathon in Milwaukee, Wisconsin, was disqualified for taking a bottle of water from a friend during the race.
+In 2009, the women’s winner of the Lakefront Marathon in Milwaukee, Wisc., was disqualified for taking a bottle of water from a friend during the race.
 That’s against USA Track & Field rules.
-Download a copy of the USATF competition rulebook (www.usatf.org/about/rules/2009) to find out what you can and cannot do on the course.
+Download a copy of the USATF competition rulebook to find out what you can and cannot do on the course.

 There are also event-specific rules, so be sure to check out the fine print on each event website before racing.
 For example, some events allow the use of iPods while others do not.
 Believe it or not, the second-place woman in the 2009 Lakefront Marathon, who was briefly moved up into first place after the original winner was disqualified for receiving outside assistance, was herself later disqualified when it was learned that she had illegally used an iPod during the race!